thugmba/1173/index.md

 - Data preparation and cleaning to ensure analysis accuracy Creating interactive dashboards and presentation-ready visualizations

-While Python is our primary focus, you'll also gain exposure to complementary tools including R, Excel, and modern statistical software (Jamovi, JASP) to build a versatile analytical toolkit.
+While Python is our primary focus, you'll also gain exposure to complementary tools including Python, R, Excel, and modern statistical software (Jamovi, JASP) to build a versatile analytical toolkit.

 __Course Outcomes:__